amritanshu-prasad/computational-combinatorics/iterators.md

   name: python3
 ---

-# Iterators and iterable classes in python
+# Iterators and iterable classes

 In python, an iterator is an object that you can loop over.
 For example, you can loop over a list, a string, or a dictionary in python.